Home

 Now, I have no idea if the theft rate is any higher with a brightly colored scuba bag than with other bags.
 I haven't been able to find any statistics on the issue.
 I just feel more comfortable with a plain bag.
 It's a personal choice.

-What we use when packing our scuba gear for flying is a big, black non-descript rolling duffel bag.
+What we use when packing our scuba gear for flying is a big, black non-descript rolling duffel bag (it has now fallen apart.
+We need a new one.).
 The wheels are key since all that gear can get heavy.

-We fit our scuba diving mask, scuba diving fins, scuba diving wetsuits, BC's and alot of other stuff in the bag with no problem.
+We fit our masks, fins, wetsuits, BC's and alot of other stuff in the bag with no problem.

-While our regulator could easily fit in this bag, we usually pack them in our carryon.
+While our regulators could easily fit in this bag, we usually pack them in our carry-on luggage.
 I don't like the idea of the regulator being thrown around, or worse, getting lost.

 A couple of times we did check our regulators in the big bag.
 We wrapped them in our skins/clothes and put them in the middle of the bag so they would have some cushion.
 It worked out fine but I'm more comfortable carrying it with me.
 My suggestion is to do the same.